samarthshroff/ClimbForge/README.md

 - **Custom Movement Modes:**
   Implements a custom climbing movement mode through UE’s extensible movement system (`MOVE_Custom`, `MOVE_Climbing`), including smooth transitions between walking, climbing, vaulting, and falling.

+- **Climb Dash Mechanic:**
+  Implements a climb dash feature allowing the character to dash in various directions while climbing, including support for distinct dash montages and customizable dash curves.

+- **Dynamic Vault Trace Configuration:**
+  Exposes minimum and maximum vault trace distances and vault vertical trace depth as configurable parameters, enabling fine-tuning of vault detection behavior.

 - **Component-Based Design:**
   Utilizes custom components (`UClimbForgeMovementComponent`, `UMotionWarpingComponent`) for modularity and maintainability.

+- **Component Accessors:**
+  Provides accessor functions for the custom movement and motion warping components, as well as camera and spring arm components, for streamlined integration and extension.

 - **Blueprint & C++ Hybrid:**
   Core climbing logic is written in C++ for optimal performance, exposed to Blueprints for designer-friendly tuning and animation montage integration.